rax-incubate/gcp-image-processing-example-app/Readme.md

     ```
 ## Extract entities

 Similar to the syntax service, this service uses the NLP API to extract entities from the extracted text.
-Entities are similar to syntax but instead of the entire parts of speech, this extracts specific entities like proper nouns, location and similar.
-The entity type, salience score and the metadata for entities for all text is then passed to a pub/sub topic for data recording.
+Entities are similar to the syntax, but instead of the entire parts of speech, this extracts specific entities like proper nouns, location and similar.
+The entity type, salience score and the metadata for entities for all text are then passed to a pub/sub topic for data processing.

   * Update `env.yaml` with the right values.
 Leave DEBUGX to 1 for additional logging.
 View the env.yaml to make sure this formatted correctly.
     ```
-    cd $CALVIN_REPO/extract-sentiment
+    cd $GCP_IMAGE_APP/extract-sentiment
     echo -e "PROJECT_ID: \"$PROJECT_ID\"\nPROJECT_NO: \"$PROJECT_NUMBER\"\nTOPIC_ID: \"calvin-data-writer\"\nDEBUGX: \"1\"" > env.yaml
     cat env.yaml
     ```